mariotristan/demo-terraform-app-service/README.md

 # Demo Terraform Azure App Service

-This project demonstrates how to provision and deploy an Azure App Service (with deployment slots) using Terraform, following Azure and Terraform best practices.
+This project demonstrates how to provision and deploy a production-ready Azure App Service, including deployment slots, using Infrastructure as Code (IaC) with Terraform.
+It is designed for teams and individuals who want to automate the creation, configuration, and management of Azure App Services in a repeatable and secure way.

+Key features:

+- Modular design: Uses a reusable Terraform module for App Service and slot management.
+- Supports multiple deployment slots (e.g., staging, production) for zero-downtime deployments.
+- Integrates with Docker images and GitHub Container Registry for flexible app deployment.
+- Follows Azure and Terraform best practices for security, maintainability, and scalability.
+- Example backend configuration provided for safe sharing and onboarding.
+- Includes clear instructions for setup, deployment, and teardown.

 ## Project Structure